|

 extensive herbarium ever formed in the American polar islands.
 He

-participated in the Baltic Campaign of 1855 (also called the Crimean
+participated in the Baltic campaign of 1855 (also called the Crimean

 War), took part in a mission to delimit the sea boundary between Great